mihayy04/PreAmp-Tone-Corrector/README.md

 * `📂 Bill of materials/` - Comprehensive BOM listing all components required for assembly.
 * `📂 Data Sheet/` - Technical datasheets for the active and passive components used in the design.
 * `📂 Layout/` - OrCAD PCB Editor files containing the board routing and layout data.
-* `📂 Project docs/` - Detailed technical documentation, including mathematical component sizing and design choices[cite: 308, 309].
+* `📂 Project docs/` - Detailed technical documentation, including mathematical component sizing and design choices.
 * `📂 Schematics/` - OrCAD Capture schematic files for the preamplifier and power supply modules.
 * `📂 Simulations/` - PSpice simulation results, including:
   * DC Operating Point (Bias) analysis.